 Five artists of Filipino heritage are participating in a month-long exhibit aimed at encouraging dialogue around women’s roles, struggles, and triumphs.
 The exhibit titled Essence will open on April 26 at the CityScape Community Art Space at 335 Lonsdale Avenue in North Vancouver.

-According to lead artist and exhibition producer Esmie Gayo McLaren, the exhibit aims to “stimulate conversations about the issues and challenge viewers to be part of the solution.”
+According to the lead artist and exhibition producer Esmie Gayo McLaren, the exhibit aims to “stimulate conversations about the issues and challenge viewers to be part of the solution.”
 She hopes that every viewer will start “a ripple effect of positive influence.”The participating artists aim to spark a conversation about personal solutions to women’s issues.

 “When I first thought about the concept two years ago, there had been reports of violence against women at UBC campus and nearby SkyTrain stations,” McLaren shares with Canadian Filipino Net.
 “Because of this and conversations about gender inequality in the workplace, I decided to propose an exhibit with chosen artists."